 Insurance premium costs incurred by maritime activities grew by 5.9% with the expansion of global trade and increasing threats.
 Global marine insurance premiums totaled US\$ 38.9 billion in 2023, a 5.9% increase from 2022 (IUMI, 2024).
 Steady growth has occurred over the past 5 years.
-Geopolitical tensions on global trade routes have significantly impacted insurance premiums and increased voyage costs by rerouting vessels, causing longer transit times.
+Geopolitical tensions on global trade routes have significantly impacted insurance

+- 120 premiums and increased voyage costs by rerouting vessels, causing longer transit times.
 The growth also reveals the rise in insurance costs against hurricanes, war conflicts and piracy.
 The main insurance premiums reported by the International Union of Maritime Insurance (IUMI) and P&I (Protection and Indemnity) clubs insure around 95% of all risks, but public insurance figures provide only a partial view of total risk exposure (Knapp and Heij, 2017).
-In particular, damages to marine ecosystems in case of oil spills vary widely and some cannot be valued in monetary terms (El Moussaoui and Idelhakkar, 2023).

-9,002 migrants lost their lives at sea - the highest casualty loss recorded in the past decade.
+In particular, damages to marine ecosystems in case of oil spills vary widely and some cannot be valued in monetary terms (El Moussaoui and Idelhakkar, 2023). - 9,002 migrants lost their lives at sea the highest casualty loss recorded in the past decade.
 More than 73,000 migrants have died or disappeared at sea during the past decade, with the highest toll in 2024 at 9,002 fatalities or disappearances (IOM, 2025).
 This represents a 3% increase from 2023, but a 25% increase from 2022.
 Poverty, unemployment, starvation and insecurity are the main drivers of migration (Ndaliman and Abubakar, 2024).
-Changing environmental conditions, e.g. from sea-level rise, depletion of marine resources due to overfishing and climate variability, are also important drivers of forced displacement (McLeman et al., 2025).
-However, the specific relationship between oceanic changes and migrant fatalities remains unclear and would require further investigation.

-US\$ 250 billion health costs and 1,200 species affected by marine plastic pollution.
+Environmental conditions, sea-level rise and climate variability are also important drivers of forced displacement (McLeman et al., 2025). - 130 US\$ 250 billion health costs and 1,200 species affected by marine plastic pollution.
 In 2015, health costs related to plastic exposure through seafood exceeded US\$ 250 billion globally (Landrigan et al., 2023).
-Chemicals carried by microplastics have been found in human blood, fat, and urine, and are linked to cancer, infertility, obesity, heart disease, and developmental issues in babies - even before birth (European Environment Agency et al., 2021).
+Chemicals carried by microplastics have been found in human blood, fat, and urine, and are linked to cancer, infertility, obesity, heart disease, and developmental issues in babies even before birth (European Environment Agency et al., 2021).
 Over 1,200 marine species were reported to be harmed by plastic pollution through entanglement, ingestion and chemical contamination (Santos et al., 2021).

-3.4 Protection efforts
+135 2.4 Protection efforts

 Global protected areas hits 8.34%, but efforts are still needed to effectively reach the 30% target.
-Over the past decade, the global coverage of MPAs has increased significantly, from 3.72% of the global Ocean in 2015 (Lubchenco and Grorud-Colvert, 2015) to 8.34% in 2024 (corresponding to 30.238 millions of km2), but still far from the 30 × 30 target (protecting 30% of the coastal and marine waters by 2030) (Protected Planet, 2025; UNEP-WCMC and IUCN, 2024).
-While 19% of national waters (39% of the Ocean) are protected, just 1.45% of Areas Beyond National Jurisdiction (61% of the global Ocean) have protection (Protected Planet, 2025).
+In 2024, the global coverage of MPAs expanded to 30.238 millions of km2 and now reaches 8.34% of the global ocean, but still far from the 30 × 30 target (protecting 30% of the coastal and marine waters by 2030) (Protected Planet, 2025; UNEP-WCMC and IUCN, 2024).
+While 19% of national waters (39% of the ocean) are protected, just 1.45% of Areas Beyond National Jurisdiction (61% of the global ocean) have protection (Protected Planet, 2025).
 Between 2023 and 2024, the surface covered by MPAs increased only by 0.007% (Protected Planet, 2024).
 Globally, one in four MPAs exist only on paper (i.e. are not effectively implemented) and an additional third fails to truly support conservation goals (Pike et al., 2024).
 Only a third of the global coverage of MPAs is fully or highly protected (Pike et al., 2024).
-Ensuring that the global network of MPAs delivers its expected benefits for climate, biodiversity, and food security requires not only achieving the 30% coverage target, but also increasing the level of protection within MPAs (Arneth et al., 2023).